Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{Sec. related work}, DNN watermarking models and existing algorithms are introduced.
-In Section \ref{Sec.
-Mathmetical Model} and Section \ref{Sec.
-QY-RW scheme}, we present R-QIM along with theoretical analyses, as well as the applications of R-QIM.
-Simulation results and conclusions are given respectively in Section \ref{Sec. experiment} and Section \ref{Sec. conclusion}.
+The remainder of the paper is organized as follows.
+Section \ref{Sec. related work} introduces DNN watermarking models and existing algorithms.
+Sections \ref{Sec.
+Mathmetical Model} and \ref{Sec.
+QY-RW scheme} present R-QIM along with theoretical analyses and its applications in DNN watermarking.
+Section \ref{Sec. experiment} provides simulation results, and Section \ref{Sec. conclusion} concludes the paper.